Alejandro Ramírez (chess player): Early career

 In 2011 Ramírez transferred to the United States Chess Federation.

 In May 2013, Ramírez tied for first with Gata Kamsky in the U.S. Chess Championship, after they both scored 6½/9.
 Ramírez was declared runner-up after the playoff, where he drew the two rapid games and lost the Armageddon game, in which he had 19 minutes and 45 seconds against Kamsky's 45 minutes.
 This result enabled him to qualify for the Chess World Cup 2013, where he was knocked out by Evgeny Tomashevsky in the first round, after the Armageddon tiebreaker.
 Ramírez finished equal first at the 2013 World Open with a score of 6½/9.

-He finished equal second (third on countback) in the 2014 Carlos Torre Repetto Memorial.
+In 2014, Ramírez finished equal second (third on countback) in the Carlos Torre Repetto Memorial.

-In 2018 and 2019, Ramírez was the highest paid employee of the Saint Louis Chess Club.
+In both 2018 and 2019, Ramírez was the highest paid employee of the Saint Louis Chess Club.
 Ramírez served as one of the seconds of Fabiano Caruana during the 2018 World Chess Championship match.

-In October 2020, Ramírez was pulled off the broadcast for the U.S. junior girls championship after a complaint by WGM Jennifer Shahade to the Saint Louis Chess Club about two past incidents in which he allegedly sexually assaulted her after she was paired with him as commentators.
+In October 2020, at the age of 32, Ramírez was pulled off the broadcast for the U.S. junior girls championship after a complaint by WGM Jennifer Shahade to the Saint Louis Chess Club about two past incidents in which he allegedly sexually assaulted her after she was paired with him as commentators.

 In August 2022, Ramírez coached the U.S. women's team at the 44th Chess Olympiad in Chennai, India.
 In September 2022, a post-match interview that Ramírez conducted with Hans Niemann was a focal point of the Carlsen–Niemann controversy over Niemann's alleged cheating.

 In November 2022, Ramírez tied for 1st place at the 2022 U.S. Masters Chess Championship with a score of 7/9.

 Ramírez was the head coach for the Saint Louis University chess team until 2023.
 Under his leadership, the team won a number of tournaments, including the 2021 FIDE World University Cup Rapid Championship and the 2022 Collegiate Chess National Championship.

-In February 2023, Ramírez was removed from the FIDE Athletes' Commission pending the result of a U.S. Chess Federation investigation into sexual misconduct allegations.